vmwhoami/advanced-css/README.md

-# advanced-css
 # Advanced CSS course from Udemy side project

 > In this project, I learned how to build your own bootstrap grid using floats
 > Learned how to use sass in this project
-> Media queries were used to target "different” screen sizes in order for us to effectively and efficiently let the website fit correctly to each screen size.
+> Media queries were used to target “different” screen sizes in order for us to effectively and efficiently let the website fit correctly to each screen size.

 > Building this project was fun as we practiced different CSS rules learned about new CSS tricks using pure CSS